beabock/Endo-Review/scripts/04_analysis/MANUSCRIPT_PREPARATION_2_FIXED.md

 Despite this near-universal detection, our analysis reveals that this conclusion rests on a tiny and deeply biased sample of plant biodiversity.
 We find that only **0.8%** (3,226 of 390,101 species) of described vascular plant species have been examined for endophytes [CITE: `visualize_taxa_results_manuscript_log.txt`].

 This taxonomic bias is mirrored by an extreme geographic bias.
 Research is concentrated in the Global North, with 77% of all studies originating from Europe and North America.
-The top five most-studied countries (United States, China, South Africa, India, and Brazil) account for a disproportionate amount of data, with the United States alone representing over 8,300 abstracts [CITE: `visualize_extraction_results_manuscript_log.txt`].
-Furthermore, the completeness of this information is inconsistent: while 89.2% of abstracts detailed research methods, only 72.5% contained extractable geographic information and 71.1% specified plant parts [CITE: `visualization_summary_report_main.txt`].
-A temporal analysis also shows that while molecular methods have increased (now used in 36.8% of studies), these geographic and taxonomic biases have remained largely consistent over the past three decades [CITE: `temporal_trend_analysis.R`].
+The top five most-studied countries (United States, China, South Africa, India, and Brazil) account for a disproportionate amount of data [CITE: `visualize_extraction_results_manuscript_log.txt`].
+Furthermore, the completeness of this information is inconsistent: while 89.2% of abstracts detailed research methods, only 72.5% contained extractable geographic information [CITE: `visualization_summary_report_main.txt`].
+A temporal analysis also shows that while research methods have modernized, with molecular techniques now used in **36.8%** of studies, these geographic and taxonomic biases are not historical artifacts; they have remained largely consistent over the past three decades [CITE: `temporal_trend_analysis.R`, `visualization_summary_report_main.txt`].

 ## Discussion
 Our analysis provides the first quantitative confirmation that fungal endophytes are ubiquitous *wherever they have been studied*.
 The data-driven finding that 99.5% of studies report presence, combined with our validation that 99% of "absence" reports are artifacts, provides overwhelming support for the ubiquity paradigm *within the current scope of research*.